mchales/personal-website/public/projects/tacit/tacit.md

 Idea 1 and 3 should be classified as the same, while idea 1 and 2 should be classified as different.
 There’s many ways to approach this problem, clustering algorithms, sentence transformers, or vector embeddings.

 We choose the latter as we were already using a vector database for retrieval augmented generation (RAG) for the question and answer.
-Vector databases are very neat, they are trained to transform a data point (sentence, image, etc) into a vector, and the vector space will preserve the initially similarity.
+Vector databases are very neat, they are trained to transform a data point (sentence, image, etc) into a vector, and the vector space will preserve the initial similarity.
 So ideally, two sentences that are semantically similar (have the same meaning) will also be close to each other in a vector space.

 I say ideally, because this is not always the case.
-We ran into the problem of two opposite ideas, such as idea 1 and idea 2, having extremely high similarity scores when they are clearly opposite ideas.
+We ran into the problem of two opposite ideas, such as idea 1 and idea 2, having extremely high similarity scores.
 To solve this issue, we took a brute-force by effective approach of throwing a LLM query at the problem.

 Given one idea, we query our vector space for the 10 most similar ideas, and then we query GPT-4 to rate each idea on having the same meaning to the original idea.
 Using this score we determine if we have a duplicate.